turnera/Misc-Scripts/README.md

-# Projects
+# Misc.
+Scripts
-Miscellaneous projects I've worked on for fun
+Miscellaneous scripts taken from projects I've worked on for fun

 1. Help Desk Simulation:
     These are the c# files taken from a help desk game I have been working on in my free time.